$40 Grocery Budget

 Then a few years ago, I found myself spending way more than I wanted to at the grocery.

-Driving home I decided that that would never happen again.
+Driving home that day I decided that what I experienced that day would never happen again.
+I felt sole responsibility since the shopping/cooking was my job.
 I set out to find a way to reduce it.
-I discovered couponing and immediately started reaping the benefits of my time.
-My bill was shrinking and I was scoring great deals.
+I discovered couponing that very day and immediately started reaping the benefits.
+Sure it took time, but my bill was shrinking and I was scoring great deals.
+For me, it was WELL worth the time.

 Setting the Budget